 This post is not sponsored, but you will find affiliate links on this page.
 As an Amazon Associate, I earn from qualifying purchases.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.

-The one thing to understand is that there are no hard and fast rules, but there are some basics:
+One thing to understand is that there are no hard and fast rules, but there are some basics:

 - Start with a roux.
 Take your time.
-Make sure you don’t undercook it, but don’t burn it either.
+Make sure you don’t undercook it but don’t burn it either.

 - Use the Trinity to help build the base.
-These are Cajun and Creole foundation vegetables of yellow onions, bell peppers and celery.
+These are Cajun and Creole foundation vegetables of yellow onions, bell peppers, and celery.

 - Use stock instead of water as you want to layer in the flavors with every step.
 Water doesn’t contribute anything.